beocaca/astrotribe/apps/admin/content/bp/market-size.md

 Based on various sources, the current global space sector workforce in 2024 is estimated to be between **400,000 to 1 million** employees.
-This includes roles in government space agencies, private sector companies, and related industries such as manufacturing, research, and services.
+This includes roles in government space agencies, private sector organizations, and related industries such as manufacturing, research, and services.

 #### Projected Workforce (2035):